kataw/kataw/src/compiler/printer/README.md

 The second argument allows you to specify various options:

-The second argument allows you to specify various options:

 | Option        | Default |  Description |
 | ----------- | -----------|------------------------------------------------- |
 | `printWidth`  | 80 | Specify the line length that the printer will wrap on |